Sophomore Forward Derek Cooke Jr. Posts Career-High 15 Points

 Wyoming Returns Two Starters and Seven Letterwinners

-2012-13: Austin Haldorson played in 26 games for Wyoming during the 2012-13 season, including double-digit minutes in seven games.
+2012-13: Haldorson played in 26 games for Wyoming during the 2012-13 season, including double-digit minutes in seven games.
 He posted a career-high seven points in 12 minutes of action against South Dakota on Nov.
 15. Haldorson finished the season with 29 points, 22 rebounds, four steals and three assists.
-He played in a career-high 15 minutes twice, most recently at Air Force on Feb.
+He played in a career-high 15 minutes twice, including at Air Force on Feb.
 26. He also served on the scout team.
 In the classroom, he was named to the MW Academic-All Conference team.

 Before Wyoming: One of the top prospects in the state of Colorado for 2012-13, Haldorson played his prep career under coach Bob Caton at Class 5A Highlands Ranch High School.
 He was ranked as the seventh-best prep player in Colorado by ESPN with a Scouts Grade of 80 points out of a possible 100.

 During his senior season in 2011-12, Haldorson guided the Falcons to their second-straight appearance in the "Final Four" of the state tournament, before falling to future UW teammate Josh Adams and Chaparral High School.
 Haldorson earned First-Team All-State honors and helped guide the team to a 23-4 overall mark during the season, as he averaged 18.0 points, 9.5 rebounds, 3.6 blocks, 3.2 assists and 1.2 steals per game.
 He scored in double figures in 26 of Highland's 27 games during the season with 13 double-doubles.
 He also set a single-game record with 13 blocks against Rock Canyon, as he was two points away from a triple-double in the game.